Kronos-Integration/kronos-step-aggregate/README.md

 **Extends Step**

-Aggregates messages from several endpoints
+Aggregates messages from several endpoints.
+The incoming request is dispatched to all out endpoints and the results are combined into one result.

 **Parameters**